Hon. James J. Macken (Jim)

 He was sacked from being the constable but he was a pretty good constable really – he didn’t like bushrangers because they kept robbing the locals of their cows.
 The Farrell family were a dominant family there but there was a period during the 1850’s and 1860’s where the whole place fell into disuse, there was an abandoned farm, there was a family at North Narrabeen that was murdering people – the mad Collins, one of them murdered his wife – Lavinia Collins.
 These are different from the Collins family that lived in Avalon.
 The mad Collins they were known as.

-There are also a lot of sailors graves at Coasters?
+There are also sailors graves at Coasters?

 That was the Pittwater Cemetery – the middle of The Basin.
 There’s also some graves among the terraces – those date from around 1806 through to 1830 – they’re very elaborate and run the whole length at the base of that hill at The Basin.
 And on the aboriginal side there, where they used to drink, there’s about four graves there too, probably more if you had a good look.